gradle/gradle-enterprise-build-validation-scripts/README.md

 There are currently five experiments for Gradle and four experiments for Maven.
 You could also perform these experiments fully manually, but relying on the automation of the validation scripts will be faster, less error-prone, and more reproducible.

-> Gradle Enterprise and its Build Scan:tm: service are instrumental to running these validation scripts.
-You can learn more about Gradle Enterprise at https://gradle.com.

 ## Usage

 The build validation scripts are available as pre-built, executable Bash scripts.
 The build validation scripts are bundled and documented separately for Gradle and Maven.
 There are specific instructions on